zalando/postgres-operator/docs/reference/operator_parameters.md

   [admin docs](../administrator.md#pod-disruption-budget) for more information.
   Default is true.

+* **enable_cross_namespace_secrets**
+  To create secrets in a different namespace other than the cluster namespace, enable this option.
+Once, enabled user names of the intented users are to be provided with the namespace in the form `{appnamespace}`.`{username}`.
+This makes everything before the first `.` namespace where the secret for that user has to be created and everything after that as the username.

 * **enable_init_containers**
   global option to allow for creating init containers in the cluster manifest to run actions before Spilo is started.
 Default is true.